 They form a nice adhesive on the bottom of your skis that make it much simpler to walk uphill.
 You can tear them off after and store them in your pocket for the next run.
 If you have snowboarding friends they must carry snowshoes in most cases, which is much more inefficient than the skins.

 There are lots of variables that go into choosing the perfect touring ski.
-Make sure you pick one that is very balanced if you aren’t an expert and always ask yourself honest questions on your skill level, fitness level, and main goals you want to achieve with your skis.
+Make sure you pick one that is very balanced if you aren’t an expert and always ask yourself honest questions about your skill level, fitness level, and main goals you want to achieve with your skis.
 If you can figure these variables out about yourself, then EVO can help you find the perfect ski for touring.